Implementing DevOps with Agile Principles

 In Agile, the development and operations teams worked separately, in silos, negatively impacting the organization’s overall productivity.
 DevOps solves that problem by uniting Development and Operations into one group, tasked with working together to achieve common objectives.
 This automates the deployment of code to production, increasing an organization’s speed to deliver applications and services.
 At its core, DevOps is a philosophy and practice focused on agility, collaboration, and automation within IT and development team processes.

 Transitioning to DevOps is not rocket science, and does not require any technical innovation.
 It depends on adopting the right DevOps principles in the organization’s culture.
-The goal of DevOps is to bridge the gap between IT operations and development to improve communication and collaboration, create more seamless processes, and align strategy and objectives for faster and more efficient delivery.
+The goal of DevOps Consulting Services is to bridge the gap between IT operations and development to improve communication and collaboration, create more seamless processes, and align strategy and objectives for faster and more efficient delivery.

 What is Agile and how is it different from DevOps?

 Agile Methodology involves continuous iteration of development and testing in the SDLC process.
 The Agile development process breaks the product into smaller pieces and integrates them for final testing.
 It can be implemented in many ways, including scrum, kanban, scrum, XP, etc.